technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 ## Expected outputs
 You'll create a Jupyter Notebook in your Codespace or local environment (using the venv you set up from the README).
 You'll verify the environment so you're ready to progress with the rest of the workshop.
 By the end, you'll have:
+- setup your environment for the rest of the workshop;
-- One Markdown cell.
+- one Markdown cell in a Jupyter notebook;
-- Two Code cells that you've successfully run.
+- two Code cells in a Jupyter notebook that you've successfully run.

 ## Step 0 – Setup your environment and create your notebook
 ### 1. Setup environment